 If you’re tracking your expenses you may be surprised at how much money you spend going out to restaurants.
 I’m not saying you should never eat out, but most of us could cut back and save a lot of money.
 One meal for your family at a restaurant can sometimes equal the amount that you spend on groceries for an entire week!

 Take out can also be a nice compromise.
 If you want to take a break from cooking or get a meal from your favorite restaurant you can save some money by going with takeout instead of eating at the restaurant.
-You can skip out on things like appetizers, drinks, and desert and just use what you already have at home to go along with your entree.
+You can skip out on things like appetizers, drinks, and dessert and just use what you already have at home to go along with your entree.

 If you’re cooking something small enough to fit into a toaster oven, use that instead of the full oven to save money on utilities.
 Toaster ovens are pretty cheap and they can be very useful.